-For some of you that have had a Nutrition Genome Report done, you may have seen heterozygous and homozygous variants in PEMT that decreased choline production and increased your need for dietary choline.
+For those who have had a Nutrition Genome Report done, you may have seen heterozygous and homozygous variants in PEMT that decreased choline production and increased your need for dietary choline.

 Choline is mainly talked about in the context of fatty liver and gallbladder health, where a deficiency affects both.
 But choline plays a special role in memory.